Talent management & RISE agency

 - a Code of Conduct (Kelvin’s proposal) that is always referred to.

-- It also refers to institutional capacity with effectiveness and efficiency
+- This also refers to institutional capacity with effectiveness and efficiency

 - Kevin WERUNGA: Generation of the income and supporting the social entrepreneurs is the key point here